Elevate the power of your work

 Safety and compliance are critical to national security, especially in the Energy Sector.
 Maintaining the country’s infrastructure means this highly regulated industry is under constant scrutiny.
 All company records need to be found quickly and easily in case of emergency, pending litigation, or regulatory investigations.

-For a regional gas and electric organization with almost 10 million customers, implementing a functional and widespread records classification project was a point of focus.
-The sheer volume of records, locations, and environments made realizing this goal a considerable challenge.
+For a regional gas and electric organisation with almost 10 million customers, implementing a functional and widespread records classification project was a point of focus.
+The sheer volume of records, locations, and environments made realising this goal a considerable challenge.
 Multiple acquisitions and mergers over its rich hundred-year history resulted in documents and maps stored in various locations, including warehouses, substations, power plants, administrative offices, abandoned buildings, and shipping containers.
-This lack of control and consistency threatened to jeopardize the safety of confidential information, thus exposing the organization to considerable risk.
+This lack of control and consistency threatened to jeopardise the safety of confidential information, thus exposing the organisation to considerable risk.

-To bring everything into compliance with their current records management program, the provider teamed up with Iron Mountain to review, categorize, and consolidate their diverse records inventory.
+To bring everything into compliance with their current records management programme, the provider teamed up with Iron Mountain to review, categorise, and consolidate their diverse records inventory.